-CONSIDERATIONS BEFORE REQUESTING THE PAYMENT OF ADVISER CHARGES
+THINGS TO CONSIDER BEFORE REQUESTING THE PAYMENT OF ADVISER CHARGES

 As legal owners of the bond it is the trustees' responsibility to manage the trust fund in the interest of the beneficiaries.
 Therefore it is important that they understand the impact that paying adviser charges from the bond may have.
-All charges deducted from the policy will affect the value of the bond.
+All charges deducted from the bond will affect the value of the bond.
 In some cases there may be additional tax implications to consider.

 You are currently able to withdraw up to 5% of the initial premium per year and defer any tax payable for 20 years.
-The level of 'income' you specify will count towards the 5% annual tax deferred entitlement.
+The level of 'income' you specify will count towards the 5% annual tax-deferred entitlement.

-It is important to note that any adviser charges agreed by the trustees or their delegates, to be paid to the Financial Adviser from the value of the bond, will also form part of the 5% annual tax deferred entitlement.
-If the 5% annual tax deferred entitlement is exceeded, due to the level of 'income' or a combination of 'income' and adviser charges, this would trigger a chargeable event and could have potential income tax consequences.
+It is important to note that any adviser charges agreed by the trustees or their delegates, to be paid to the Financial Adviser from the value of the bond, will also form part of the 5% annual tax-deferred entitlement.
+If the 5% annual tax-deferred entitlement is exceeded, due to the level of 'income' or a combination of 'income' and adviser charges, this would trigger a chargeable event and could have potential income tax consequences.

-The following example is designed to explain how adviser charges, if taken from the bond, together with the 'income' can affect the 5% annual tax deferred entitlement.
-If IAC, or EMC IAC, is taken then these advice charges will have no impact on the 5% tax deferred entitlement but they will impact the value of the trust fund.
+The following example is designed to explain how adviser charges, if taken from the bond, together with the 'income' can affect the 5% annual tax-deferred entitlement.
+If an investment adviser charge or External Manager and/or Custodian investment adviser charge is taken then these advice charges will have no impact on the 5% tax-deferred entitlement but they will impact the value of the trust fund.

-It's important to note that if you take a lower 'income', this will affect any discount quoted.
-Speak to your Financial Adviser for further details.
+Please remember that should you take a lower 'income', this will affect any discount quoted.
+Please speak to your Financial Adviser for further details.

 For illustration purposes only we have chosen a premium value of £500,000 for the following example.
-Any investment return amounts stated are for illustrative purposes only.
+Please note any investment return amounts stated are for illustrative purposes only.

-The following information is based on our interpretation of current law and taxation practice in Ireland and the UK, as at 1 December 2024, which could change in the future and is subject to individual circumstances.
+The following information is based on our interpretation of current law and taxation practice in the UK and the Isle of Man, as at 1 December 2024, which could change in the future and is subject to individual circumstances.

-CONSIDERATIONS BEFORE REQUESTING THE PAYMENT OF ADVISER CHARGES CONTINUED
+THINGS TO CONSIDER BEFORE REQUESTING THE PAYMENT OF ADVISER CHARGES CONTINUED